-- 3.-(1) Subject to the licence conditions in Part 3 of this licence, this licence authorises the licence holder to carry out any licensable marine activities under section 66(1) of the 2009 Act which- - (a) form part of, or are related to, the authorised project; and - (b) are not exempt from requiring a marine licence by virtue of any provision made under section 74 of the 2009 Act. - (2) Such activities are authorised in relation to the construction, maintenance and operation of- - (a) Work No. 4 works including the installation and removal of a cofferdam and works to the existing cooling water discharge structure, including, as necessary, upgraded or replacement pipelines and structures. - (3) The activity set out in sub-paragraph (2)(a) is authorised in relation to the construction, maintenance and operation of those elements of Work No. 4 of Schedule 1 (authorised development) of this Order, and any further associated development listed in items (a) to (n) in Schedule 1 in connection with Work No. 4, which fall within the English inshore region. - (4) The undertaker (and any agent, contractor or subcontractor acting on its behalf) may engage in the licensed activities in- - (a) the area bounded by the coordinates set out in this sub-paragraph; and - (b) any area within the Order limits (as defined in article 2 (interpretation) of this Order) which falls outwith the area bounded by the coordinates set out in this sub-paragraph but which falls below mean high water spring tide when the licensed activities are carried out.
+- 3.-(1) Subject to the licence conditions in Part 3 of this licence, this licence authorises the licence holder to carry out any licensable marine activities under section 66(1) of the 2009 Act which- - (a) form part of, or are related to, the authorised project; and - (b) are not exempt from requiring a marine licence by virtue of any provision made under section 74 of the 2009 Act. - (2) Such activities are authorised in relation to the construction, maintenance and operation of- - (a) Work No. 4 works including the installation and removal of a cofferdam and works to the existing cooling water discharge structure, including, as necessary, upgraded or replacement pipelines and structures. - (3) The activity set out in sub-paragraph (2)(a) is authorised in relation to the construction, maintenance and operation of those elements of Work No. 4 of Schedule 1 (authorised development) of this Order as defined in paragraph 1(1) of this schedule, and any further associated development listed in items (a) to (m) in Schedule 1 in connection with Work No. 4, which fall within the English inshore region. - (4) The undertaker (and any agent, contractor or subcontractor acting on its behalf) may engage in the licensed activities in- - (a) the area bounded by the coordinates set out in Table 12 in this sub-paragraph; and - (b) if there is a change in mean high water springs during the construction, maintenance and operation of the licensed activities, the area bounded by the coordinates set out in Table 13 in this subparagraph to the extent that they fall below mean high water spring tide at the time the licensed activities are carried out.